Is it easy to sell a house with Japanese knotweed?

 Ten Year insurance backed guarantee

-Some mortgage lenders and surveyors may require a guarantee as a condition of granting a mortgage or approving the sale of the property.
+Some mortgage lenders and surveyors may require a guarantee before granting a mortgage or approving the sale of a property.

 An insurance-backed guarantee assures the buyer that any remediation works.
-Carried out to control and eradicate the Japanese knotweed will be covered for a period of up to ten years.
-This means that if the knotweed reappears within the guarantee period, the buyer can claim the policy for the cost of further treatment and remediation.
+Work carried out to control and eradicate the Japanese knotweed will be covered for up to ten years.
+This means that if the knotweed reappears within the guarantee period, the buyer can claim the policy for further treatment and remediation costs.

-If you are selling a property with Japanese knotweed It is recommended that you seek advice from our surveyor who can guide whether a guarantee is necessary.
-Moreover discusses the most suitable options available.
-It is important to ensure that any guarantee offered is from a reputable and regulated provider and that it meets the needs of both the buyer and their mortgage lender.
+If you are selling a property with Japanese knotweed, it is recommended that you seek advice from our surveyor, who can guide you on whether a guarantee is necessary and discuss the most suitable options available.
+It is essential to ensure that any warranty offered is from a reputable and regulated provider and meets the needs of both the buyer and their mortgage lender.

-If you follow the steps above you will have no problem selling your property. you will reassure your buyer and the sale should go through smoothly.
-We have never had any of or clients buyers refused a mortgage.
+If you follow the steps above, you will have no problem selling your property.
+You will reassure your buyer, and the sale should go through smoothly.
+We have never had any of our clients’ buyers refuse a mortgage.